 By now, there’s a good chance you know the big line items that can tank your credit score — bankruptcy, foreclosure, tax liens.
 But there are also some off-the-beaten-path ways you can damage your credit.

 The exact effects will vary, depending on your full credit profile.
-(You can see where you stand by viewing your free credit report summary, updated each month, on Credit.com.)
+(You can see where you stand by viewing your free credit report summary, updated every 14 days, on Credit.com.)
 With that in mind, here are a few potentially unexpected credit-score killers.

 1. Closing All Your Credit Cards